optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

 .. _naming_conventions:

-Naming Conventions for Optional Arguments
+Naming conventions for optional arguments
 =========================================

 Many optimizers have similar but slightly different names for arguments that configure